community

 NOTE: Reading the featured chapter before each session isn't required, but highly encouraged to make for a richer conversation.

-Ongoing registration — no prior preparation or prior sessions required
+Ongoing registration — no prior preparation or prior sessions required, but registration is required.

 Upcoming sessions:

 Session themes are announced on a rolling three-month basis.
-To stay informed of upcoming conversations, subscribe to our newsletter.
+To stay informed of upcoming conversations, share your interest here.

 challenging the narrative writing circles